Frequently Asked Questions

-Yes, during the summer months you can enjoy live music nightly in most of the restaurants.
-Some of the restaurants feature live music year-round and there is never a cover charge.
-Visit the MarshWalk Event Calendar or the individual restaurant websites for a list of featured bands and show times.
+Yes, you can enjoy live music nightly in most of the restaurants.
+Visit the individual restaurant websites for a list of featured bands and show times.
+View the list here.

 The portion of the MarshWalk bordering the Wicked Tuna parking lot and extending to the fishing pier is often referred to as “the government dock” by long-time Murrells Inlet residents because the area served as a Crash Boat Station during WWII, rescuing pilots from the Myrtle Beach Air Base who practiced out over the ocean.